- Cama-i, quyana tailuci!

 - "Greetings, thank you for coming!"

 Alaska's educators were invited by email on October 26, 2020 to take an online survey about the factors affecting their current motivation to continue teaching in Alaska.
 The results of this survey will be used to propose practical, professional, and policy recommendations for the Governor, legislators, local education officials, and communities to help solve the persistent teacher retention and recruitment issues in Alaska.
+The next step is to produce a results report and an associated recommendations paper to submit during this legislative session.
+Please check this website for updated information.

 "The cornerstone of a great educational program starts with a great teacher.
 Alaska for too long has suffered from high teacher turnover rates and an inability to attract and retain quality teachers in some of the most remote parts of our state.